Rolf Zetterström: Personal life

 He was married from 1946 to 1958 to the physician and ophthalmologist Birgitta Zetterström-Karpe, who became the second female Professor at the Karolinska Institute in 1974, and they had three daughters.
 He was married in his second marriage from 1959 to the Czech-born physician Jelena Rennerová, and they had one daughter; Jelena Rennerová had formerly been married in a proforma marriage to Olof Palme, the Swedish Prime Minister, for the purpose of helping her escape Communist Czechoslovakia in 1949.

+He is grandfather to Swedish footballer Jacob Widell Zetterström.